-- In an emergency, for example, an accident or fire, people do not have to stay 2m apart if it would be unsafe. - People involved in the provision of assistance to others should pay particular attention to sanitation measures immediately afterwards including washing hands.
+- In an emergency, for example, an accident, fire, or break-in, people do not have to stay 2m apart if it would be unsafe. - People involved in the provision of assistance to others should pay particular attention to sanitation measures immediately afterwards, including washing hands.